Today's score

 Stay ahead of ticks in Parks

-The TickZone app (coming soon) alerts you when Parks's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Parks's risk spikes, so protection happens before the bite.